wessenstam/esxi_stageworkshop/README.md

 1. Linux: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7.1
 2. MacOS: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-7.1

+For Linux and MacOS, preferred way is using the container version of the PowerCLI.
+Reason is that during the building of the script, strange behaviours have been seen where intermittent errors where shown when running the script.
+A RC has so far not been found...

 ### Native installation of PowerCLI
 Independent of your O/S and running Native PowerShell, you have to follow this article to get the VMware POwerCLI installed https://developer.vmware.com/powercli/installation-guide.